Pyrrus/github-api-js/readme.md

 ## code

-If you need to get the your access token
+If you need to get the access token use this link

 https://help.github.com/articles/creating-an-access-token-for-command-line-use/